Trains77/bwrap-mc-java/README.md

 Do note this script is made primarily made for my own personal use, so there are some things in it that I use/want that you may want to change or remove

 - Sandbox assumes by default that the vpn interface is wg0-mullvad, and non-vpn interface is wlan0, you can set these 2 variables near the top of the script
-- Instances whose paths include a space do not work
+- Instances whose paths contains a space will not work
 - Some versions or mods may not work with the sandbox
 	+ Mods that self update might not work
 - The script will try to load a seccomp filter from ~/.sandboxing/seccomp_default_filter.bpf if it exists